 So she fits right in here.

-And this week she made us these to die for stuffed mushrooms.
+This week she made us these to die for stuffed mushrooms.
 And I just knew I had to share.
-A lightened up version of the ones I grew up eating, but oh-so-tasty and super easy, too!
-These would make the perfect appetizer or dish for your Easter brunch.
-Give them a try and let me (us?) know what you think!Print
+A lightened up and gluten-free version of the ones I grew up eating, but oh-so-tasty and super easy, too!
+These would make the perfect appetizer or dish for your holiday.

 - 1 pint of whole mushrooms

-- 2 links of lean poultry sausage removed from casing (use spicy or mild Italian…or a garlic cheese blend)
+- 2 links of Italian style lean poultry sausage removed from casing (use spicy or mild Italian…or a garlic cheese blend)

 - 1 clove of garlic, minced

 - 1/4 cup of seasoned whole wheat or gluten free breadcrumbs